 CTSC serves two (2) primary objectives: providing an educational component for TSCM professional skills development; and creating an opportunity for professional TSCM operators, equipment manufacturers, and end user clients to share knowledge and participate in a network.

-Knowing where to get the latest information and who to contact, greatly increases the individual's capability in providing professional Technical Security (TSEC) services.
+Knowing where to get the latest information and who to contact, greatly enhances the national security posture, with an informed capability, of providing Technical Security (TSEC) services.